Construction Law for Local Authorities

 Why choose this course?

 This course provides delegates with an understanding of the different types of construction contract available and the key issues regarding the administration of construction contracts.
 This course will also give delegates an overview of the different types of dispute that can arise out of a construction contract and how these can be avoided.

-This course is particularly suited to those working in local authorities who are involved in negotiating, operating or otherwise dealing with construction contracts.
+Divided into six parts, this course is particularly suited to those working in local authorities who are involved in negotiating, operating or otherwise dealing with construction contracts.

 To discuss any of your training requirements, please contact Stefan Harris-Wright.